BodonFerenc/kdbutils/doc/md/pvt.md

 ## .pvt.pivotWithTotal

- This function is a projection of pivotWithTotalGen setting the last parameter to `All`
+ This function is a projection of pivotWithTotalGen setting the last parameter to `Total`

 ## .pvt.pivotWithTotalGen